Latest posts by Jaycee De Guzman (see all)

 I presented three tables above.
 Take advantage of the power of compounding interest.
 The sooner you start investing in the stock market for your child, the better.

 With a proper guidance on stock investing, an 8% annual growth rate is already a very conservative one for me.
 The cumulative average growth percentage of the stocks that I recommend for long-term position investing is 51.50% (from the lowest price we got since September 2014 up to the stocks’ closing price as of July 22, 2016).
-These are the stocks that are listed in the Investors Picks table.
-This is only accessible by my Stock Signals clients.
+These are the stocks that are listed in the Investment Guide table.
+This is only accessible by my clients in the Stock Signals Philippines.

 In a perfect world of having a steady 8% annual growth rate for 23 years, your capital could grow up to P1.6M by 190.71%.

 Please, pretty please, I want you to forget the words “guaranteed earnings”, “assured earnings”, “sure-ball earnings” or anything similar as far as investing is concerned.
 Depending on the price movement of the stocks you’re invested into, it is possible to have a below-zero or an above-8-percent annual growth rate.